sumguytho/yocto-fitimage-example/user_layers/meta-user/conf/templates/global/notes.md

-All of the configuration files were shamelessly stolen from `ext_layers/poky/meta-poky/conf/templates/default/` except for the ones found in directory multiconfig.
+All of the configuration files were shamelessly stolen from `ext_layers/poky/meta-poky/conf/templates/default/`.
+Or at least some of them.
+Shamelessly.